tudo-math-ls3/FeatFlow2/readme.txt

 --------------------------------------------------------------------------------

-If you are using the software to compute results for a publication, we would appreciate one the following entry in the list of citations:
+If you are using the software to compute results for a publication, we would appreciate one of the following entries in the list of citations:

 "FEATFLOW - Finite Element Software for the Incompressible Navier-Stokes Equations; http://www.featflow.de; featflow@featflow.de"